geoffreylitt/homepage/source/articles/2018-01-15-adding-tail-calls-optimization-to-a-lisp-interpreter.html.md

 To understand why that happened, we need to look inside our interpreter.

-The relevant part of the code is the `EVAL` function in our Ruby code.
+The relevant part of the code is the `EVAL` function, which is the heart of the interpreter.
 It takes as input an abstract syntax tree (AST) of tokens and an environment of symbol definitions, and returns a new AST representing the fully-evaluated expression.

 ```ruby